Sepubaxis/Sepubaxis/README.md

 ### Hi there 👋
+🔭 I’m currently working on:  NYC_taxis_co2 as my final project for

+📫 How to reach me: [Linkedin](https://www.linkedin.com/in/alvarezalexiscv/)
 <!--
 **Sepubaxis/Sepubaxis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.